AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 Large language models are amazing with their ability to generate completions to a user's questions.
 However, these requests to generate completions from an LLM are computationally expensive (expressed in tokens) and can also be quite slow.
 This cost and latency increases as the amount of text increases.

 Applications following the RAG Pattern use data from a database to augment or *ground* the LLM by providing additional information to generate a more contextual response.
 Payloads now must include the user prompt, conversation history, and additional data from the database, which can get rather large.
-It is not uncommon to consume thousands of tokens and wait for 3-4 seconds for a response for large payloads.
-In a world where milliseconds count, waiting 3-4 seconds is often an unacceptable user experience.
+It is not uncommon to consume thousands of tokens and wait for 5+ seconds for a response for large payloads.
+In a world where milliseconds count, waiting several seconds is often an unacceptable user experience.

-Thankfully, we can create a cache for this type of solution to reduce both cost and latency.
+Thankfully, we can create a cache for this type of solution to reduce both cost and latency for repeated prompts.
 In this exercise, we will introduce a specialized cache called a **semantic cache**.
 Traditional caches are key-value pairs and use an equality match on the key to *get* data.
 Keys for a semantic cache are vectors (or embeddings) which represent words in a high dimensional space where words with similar meaning or intent are in close proximity to each other dimensionally.

 A cache **GET** is done with a specialized **vector query** comparing the proximity of these vectors to find matches.
 The results are the cached completions previously generated by an LLM and a **similarity score** that represents how close the vectors are to each other.
 Similarity values range from 0, no similarity, to 1, exact match.